Hummingbird Cake Recipe

 I love Hummingbird Cake for so many reasons, but one of them is how simple it is to make vegan.
 You can simply use your favorite egg replacer.
 Also, when it comes to frosting your cake you will want to use a vegan buttercream or vegan cream cheese frosting.

-This cake has so much delicious moisture from the pineapple and the bananas that it is simple to bake gluten free.
-Just substitute your favorite gluten free flour blend.
-Also, make sure that your other ingredients are gluten free.
-Some places you may find gluten hiding is in your vanilla or baking soda.
+This cake has so much delicious moisture from the pineapple and the bananas that it is simple to bake gluten-free.
+Just substitute your favorite gluten-free flour blend.
+Also, make sure that your other ingredients are gluten-free.
+Some places you may find gluten hiding are in your vanilla or baking soda.

-Oh frosting!
+Oh, frosting!
 This Hummingbird Cake Recipe is typically frosted with a Cream Cheese Frosting.
 It is perfection!
-If you are not a cream cheese frosting fan, or if you are just looking to be different (no judgement here) you can also use this amazing Buttercream Frosting too!
+If you are not a cream cheese frosting fan, or if you are just looking to be different (no judgment here) you can also use this amazing Buttercream Frosting too!

 The thing is you want a frosting that won’t compete with all the flavors in the cake while still adding a creamy delicious topping.
 Keep that in mind when choosing your frosting.